niclas77fann7/CRBot-public/README.md

 ![Workspace-Fork-Tutorial](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExM2g4NTZ2MDlkM3JpdGl5emgxNHc3ejJudTRiMDFnbXFkNmxnNzgyeSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/94yt100mNmhRIPRu3d/giphy.gif)

-5. Get the workspace-name as shown in the video, and paste it into all lines with the format of
+5. Get the workspace-name as shown in the video, and paste it into the quotations all lines with the format of
    ```js
    workspace_name="workspace-blahblahblah"
    ```